TheOdinProject/curriculum/web_development_101/the_cloud_hosting_and_saas.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

-* There's also another [interesting perspective on SAAS](http://www.itworld.com/print/108695) from a few years ago.
 * An [Intro to Cloud Computing](http://www.dummies.com/how-to/content/what-is-cloud-computing.html) by Craig Dickson
 * [Cloud computing for dummies](http://www.dummies.com/how-to/content/what-is-cloud-computing.html)
+* An [interesting perspective on SAAS](http://www.itworld.com/article/2780751/software-as-a-service/what-to-ask-before-saying-yes-to-saas--cloud-computing.html) from a few years ago (2008).